iliassioutis/iliassioutis.github.io/project-delivery/artifacts-governance/index.md

 - Operational security (logging, monitoring, incident response expectations)

 ### DPIA-style risk thinking (Data Protection Impact Assessment)

-Where appropriate, I use a DPIA-style approach:
-- Identify high-risk processing early
-- Define controls and mitigations
-- Verify implementation and evidence
-- Ensure responsibilities and escalation paths are clear
+Where privacy risk could be high, I use a DPIA-style approach to make sure risks are identified early, addressed with concrete controls, and tracked with clear ownership:

+- **Identify high-risk processing early:** map the data flows (what data is collected, from where, who can access it, where it is stored/transferred) and flag sensitive categories, vulnerable user groups, and high-impact scenarios.
+- **Assess risk realistically:** describe what could go wrong (misuse, unauthorized access, over-collection, data leaks, incorrect retention) and estimate likelihood/impact so priorities are clear.
+- **Define controls and mitigations:** specify the practical measures that reduce risk (data minimization, consent/permissions, encryption, access controls, retention/deletion rules, audit logs, monitoring, vendor safeguards).
+- **Verify implementation with evidence:** confirm controls are actually in place (configuration checks, test cases, screenshots/logs, security/privacy review notes, release gate checklists).
+- **Assign responsibilities and escalation paths:** define who owns each control and decision, when approvals are required, and what triggers escalation (e.g., scope changes affecting data, new vendors/sub-processors, expanded data collection, AI features touching sensitive data).
+- **Revisit when things change:** treat it as a living record—update when new features, integrations, data types, or vendors are introduced, or when incidents/near-misses reveal new risks.

 ---